Yes, the "missing axiom" of matroid theory is lost forever

-This means that the following \namecref{sentry} quickly leads to a proof of \Cref{proton}, with hoop matroids playing the same role that projective planes did in the proof of \Cref{jungle}.
+This means that \Cref{sentry} quickly leads to a proof of \Cref{proton}, with the two families of gain-graphic matroids playing the same role that projective planes did in the proof of \Cref{jungle}.
 Details of the proof will be left until the end of the paper.
-If $k$ is a positive integer, then $g_{2}(k,0)$ is $2^{k^{2}}3^{k}17^{k}$, and $g_{2}(k,i+1)$ is $2^{g_{2}(k,i)}$.
-Define $f_{2}(k)$ to be $g_{2}(k,k)$

-\begin{lemma} Let $k$ be a positive integer.
-There is a partition of the set of hoop matroids into blocks, $P_{1},\ldots, P_{N_{2}(k)}$, such that $N_{2}(k)\leq f_{2}(k)$ and the following property holds: for any sentence, $\psi$, in $\mso$ with $k$ variables, whenever $M$ and $M'$ are hoop matroids that belong to the same block and $M''$ is a loop matroid, when \amal{M}{M''}\ and \amal{M'}{M''}\ are defined, either both satisfy $\psi$, or neither satisfies $\psi$. \end{lemma}
+In fact, \Cref{sentry} is sufficient to prove both \Cref{jungle} and \Cref{proton}, since, if \amal{M}{M'} is not representable over the field \mbb{K}, then it is not representable over any field (\Cref{alcove}).
+However, we feel that \Cref{iguana} is more intuitive, and also interesting in its own right, so we prefer to prove that lemma, and then note the changes required to produce a proof of \Cref{sentry}.